T

 restaurant

-A bustling seafood market and restaurant offering incredibly fresh fish plates, poke bowls, and local Hawaiian dishes.
-It’s a local favorite for a hearty, authentic lunch.
+A bustling seafood market and restaurant offering incredibly fresh fish dishes.
+Enjoy local favorites like poke bowls and grilled fish in a casual, authentic atmosphere.

-• It can get busy during peak lunch hours.
+• It can get busy during peak lunch hours, so be prepared for a potential wait.

 A short drive or bus ride from Pearl Harbor.